EMMA C. BERRY (Fishing Sloop)

 Emma C. Berry (sloop)

-Emma C. Berry was built in 1866 at the Palmer Shipyards in Noank, Connecticut by James A. Latham.
+Emma C. Berry was built in 1866 at the Palmer Shipyards in Noank, Connecticut, by James A. Latham.
 The boat was named for Captain John Henry Berry's daughter.
-In 1886 she was rigged as a schooner, and in 1916 a gasoline engine was added.
+She was rigged as a schooner in 1886, and a gasoline engine was added in 1916.
 She was restored in 1931 to her original condition.
 She was declared a National Historic Landmark in 1994.

 (read more...)